 The magical structure of the brain, totally unreachable with our observation, has captivated the artist on more than one occasion.
 The "Winter Tree" project specifically represents the art of the "tree form", which is nothing more than neural networks.
 From this simple metaphor with the elements present in nature, this work not only shows beautiful abstract forms but also brings the viewer closer to scientific knowledge in a playful way.

 Carnie's work is about questioning what is going on around him.
 The artist is also concerned with the idea of life itself; where we come from and where we are going.
-In this way, the artist's projects range from multidisciplinary works that involve the scientific community, such as the joint work with neurologist Dr. Richard Wingate and to engagement to historical anatomist like Santiago Ramon y Cahal in "Winter Tree"; to works of a more personal nature.
+In this way, the artist's projects range from multidisciplinary works that involve the scientific community, such as the joint work with neurologist Dr. Richard Wingate and to engagement with historical anatomist like Santiago Ramon y Cahal in "Winter Tree"; to works of a more personal nature.
 The latter is the case of "The Last Gift", which reminds us of the importance of people's solidarity and their inter-connectedness when participating in the process of donation.

 "The Last Gift" consists of a series of sculptures made with chocolate that serves as a thank you to all those people who decide to donate and save hundreds of lives.
 Unlike other projects, Carnie this time is not based on the discovery and contemplation of the human body inside.
 Instead, the artist represents an important side of medicine from a conceptual, as well as a social perspective.
 These types of works show the viewer that science is also traversed by culture.